galenscovell/Sequel-Databases/README.md

 * Comment section for each individual post with username, content and date/time
 * Post 'like' count and comment upvoting/downvoting
 * Planned: Tag cloud
-* Planned: Port to MySQL and host on Heroku

-LIVE DEMO: [ Searching for hosting! ]